 Benzodiazepines, particularly long-acting benzodiazepines, increase the risk of a crash.
-In many of these cases, benzodiazepines were either abused or used in combination with other impairing substances.
-If a hypnotic is needed, a shorter-acting medicine is preferred.
+In many of these studies, benzodiazepines were used without prescription, at supra-therapeutic doses, or in combination with other impairing and/or illicit substances.
+If a hypnotic is needed, ashorter-acting medicine is preferred.
 Tolerance to the sedative effects of the longer-acting benzodiazepines used in the treatment of anxiety gradually reduces their adverse impact on driving skills.
+Particular caution should be exercised with Group 2 drivers and benzodiazepines21, avoiding benzodiazepines to the greatest extent possible, and if any doubt persists about their impact on driving, a second opinion from a psychiatrist or occupational physician should be sought.